915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

-Coming from other languages, you might object that `fib` is not a function but a procedure since it doesnât return a value.
+Coming from other languages, you might object that `fib` is not a function but a procedure since it doesn’t return a value.
 In fact, even functions without a [`return`](../reference/simple_stmts.html#return) statement do return a value, albeit a rather boring one.
-This value is called `None` (itâs a built\-in name).
+This value is called `None` (it’s a built\-in name).
 Writing the value `None` is normally suppressed by the interpreter if it would be the only value written.
 You can see it if you really want to using [`print()`](../library/functions.html#print "print"):